-Like Jane Brody, whose shares her version of Cornell Bread in Jane Brody’s Good Food Book, in addition to the wheat flour I used a little more honey.
+My version of the recipe is an offshoot of Jane Brody's recipe from Jane Brody's Good Food Book.
+In addition to the wheat flour (and the hemp protein powder), I added a little honey.
 I also halved the recipe to make one nice sized loaf.
 We love it!
-Fuzz has been eating it with turkey sandwiches and I’ve been using it for peanut butter toast.
-It’s a little denser than most yeast breads thanks to the protein powder, but it slices neatly and has a pleasant flavor.
+Fuzz has been eating it with turkey sandwiches and I've been using it for peanut butter toast.
+It's a little denser than most yeast breads thanks to the protein powder, but it slices neatly and has a pleasant flavor.
 Hemp protein powder is a greenish color, so the bread has interesting, earthy hue that looks nice when topped with pumpkin seeds.
 This is how the dough looked right before I put it in the oven.

 And that was batch one.
 I've made it three times already with variations.
 For those of you who do not drink milk, I'm happy to say Hemp Protein Powder Bread can also be made by omitting the milk powder and using almond milk in place of some of the water.
 Here's a picture of the results, though in this loaf I used a bit less flour (13.5 oz instead of 15 oz) and the top sank.